IndigoUnited/js-dejavu/README.md

 ### Mixins ###

-A mixin is a class or object that provides a certain functionality to be reused by other classes.
+A mixin is a class or object that provides a certain functionality to be reused by other classes, since all their members will be copied (expect for the initialize method).
 Mixins can be used like specified in the example above.
 If clashes occur with multiple mixins, that last one takes precedence.